Abu Dhabi

 One of our favorite places, was the Scheherazade grill.

 I enjoyed being with the Arabs, learning their culture, trying to learn Arabic; but, most wanted to practice “American” instead of the “British” used in college and satellite networks.
-Another of our favorites was a British store.

-I remember when a local young woman was practicing her English on me.
+I remember in this store, when a local young woman was learning American from me.
 She was dressed moderately, without a black cover-up.
 From the look on the faces of her male escorts, it was clear I would be in trouble with them, if I did anything; but, just answer her questions.
-If I was going to learn Arabic, it would have to be with a male Arab.

 The walkway along the beach was lovely, even with an unusual sign on the beach.